IRATI/demonstrator/README.md

 ###############################################################################

-This repository contains a command-line tool (gen.py) which allows the user to easily try and test the IRATI in a multi-node scenario.
+This repository contains a command-line tool (gen.py) which allows the user to easily try and test the IRATI stack in a multi-node scenario.

 The purpose of the tool is twofold: